cloud-bulldozer/snappy-data-server/README.md

 # Data Server

 Deploy an [ASGI](https://asgi.readthedocs.io/en/latest/introduction.html) server and API to receive and explore test results.
-When deployed you can access the server's current API at the `/docs` route.
+When deployed, you can access the server's current API at the `/docs` route.

+## Requirements

+* minimum 600 MB RAM

 ## Setup